Racial Justice

 3. We believe that social change is most effective when led by communities most impacted by racial inequity.

-We intend to work in cooperation with other local calls to action such as, the Black L.O.V.E.
+We worked in collaboration with other local calls to action, such as the Black L.O.V.E.
 Philanthropic Partnership and A Path Forward, to support Black-led social change organizations and movements.

 What is a Black-led Social Change Organization?